Avery Brundage: Retirement and death

 Brundage retired as IOC president after the 1972 Summer Games.
 There were differing accounts of Brundage's state of mind during his retirement.
 IOC director Berlioux stated that Brundage would come to the Château de Vidy and take telephone calls or look at correspondence while he waited for Lord Killanin to turn to him for help.
 According to Berlioux, Brundage sometimes called her from Geneva and asked her to go there.
 The two would spend hours wandering the streets, saying little.
-Brundage's longtime factotum, Frederick Ruegsegger, described a different, tranquil, Brundage, whom he compared to an abdicated Japanese emperor.
+Brundage's longtime factotum, Frederick Ruegsegger (1920–2000), described a different, tranquil, Brundage, whom he compared to an abdicated Japanese emperor.

-His wife of nearly half a century, Elizabeth, to whom he had not been faithful, died in 1971.
+His wife of nearly half a century, Elizabeth, died in 1971.
 Brundage had once jested that his ambition was to wed a German princess.
 In June 1973, this came to pass when he married Princess Mariann Charlotte Katharina Stefanie von Reuss (1936–2003), daughter of Heinrich XXXVII, Prince of Reuss-Köstritz.
 Von Reuss had worked as an interpreter during the Munich Games; she stated that she had met Brundage in 1955, when she was 19.
 When Brundage was asked by reporters about the 48-year difference in their ages, Brundage responded that he was young for his age and she mature for hers, and instead of 85 years to 37, it should be thought of as more like 55 to 46.
 Ruegsegger refused to be best man and stated after Brundage's death that the couple had dissipated much of Brundage's fortune through free spending, though Guttmann notes that some of those purchases were of real estate, which could be deemed investments.